 How will you keep your child from damaging the phone?

-Since wrapping up the phone in bubble wrap would probably embarrass your kid, get a case for it.
-One that will protect it from day-to-day bumps and bruises.
+Since wrapping up the phone in bubble wrap would probably embarrass your kid, get a good case for it.
+One that will protect it from day-to-day bumps and bruises, like those made by Spigen or Otterbox.